pauldwhitman/uaegoldenvisa/README.md

 > It is recommended that you translate your university degree and salary certificate into Arabic.
 Both are criteria for Golden Visa, and rejection will cost you time and effort.

 ## Stage 3: Change status
+At this point, you do not have an active visa and you are currently in the grace period.
+You need to do the logical equivalent of exit the country, and re-enter using your Entry Permit.

 ### Prerequisites